Artists: Your Website Traffic Is Being Stolen

-Every artist is known by their name.
+Every artist and photographer is known by their name.
 Your name is your brand.

 Every show you do, every gallery you speak to, every business card you hand out, every social media post you make, every time a friend tells another friend about you — all of this spreads your name and your brand further and further.